bep713/head-coach-21/README.md

 1. Extract all contents to a new folder.

-1. To save the into your emulator, just copy the Career folder into dev_hdd0\home\00000001\savedata inside your RPCS3 folder.
+1. To put the roster save into your emulator, just copy the Career folder into dev_hdd0\home\00000001\savedata inside your RPCS3 folder.

 1. Finally, simply launch RPCS3 and drag the PKG file you just downloaded into the main RPCS3 window.
 It will take a few minutes to install.
 You will know it worked if the game icon changes to a HC21 logo.
 After that, launch the game and enjoy the mods!